On March 3rd, I woke up to this text:

 What if you saw yourself as a creature, a human creature?
 Just because we don’t live around dense forests doesn’t mean we aren’t creatures with our own habitat.
 We are creatures.
 No matter where we live, whether it’s on a farm in the woods or New York City, we aren’t just part of nature; we are nature.

 That’s why Concept #1 in StoryWatch is looking at humans as human creatures.
-Exploring this gives us the ability to deconstruct ourselves so we can reconstruct how to become and get what we want.
+Exploring this gives us the ability to deconstruct ourselves so we can reconstruct how to become and get what we really want.

 Cheers to 180 degree turns!
 (Thanks Key!)